 Don’t have reservations and need a contingency plan?
 Drop the group off at Depot Park at the North end of Central Avenue and chose from Montana Coffee Traders, Tupelo Grill, Wasabi Sushi, Ciao Mambo, Indah Sushi, Buffalo Café and Loula’s Café where pie is recommended for every meal.
 Seriously, it’s the best.
-In a pinch, consider ordering pizza from Jersey Boy’s or Paisano’s Second Street Pizza for a pizza feed at the hotel or local park like Depot Park, Grouse Mountain Park or Whitefish City Beach along the shore of Whitefish Lake.
+In a pinch, consider ordering pizza from Jersey Boy’s for a pizza feed at the hotel or local park like Depot Park, Grouse Mountain Park or Whitefish City Beach along the shore of Whitefish Lake.

+Remember, accommodations should always be made in advance for large groups.
 For the coming year and beyond, stay up to date on all the happenings in Western Montana’s Glacier Country by subscribing to our B2B blog here.
 If you need assistance with itineraries, visit our website at www.touroperators.glaciermt.com or feel free to drop us a line.
 We’re always here to help.

 AS & DP

 February 13, 2023

 Related: Charlo, Columbia Falls, Culinary, Group Tours, Kalispell, Missoula, Polson, Seeley Lake, Seeley-Swan Valley, Student tours, Tour Operator, Unique Venues, Whitefish